zridoine/zridoine.github.io/_posts/2024-12-30-Types_Of_Networks.md

 - **Universities**: Connecting multiple buildings on a single campus.
 - **City-Wide Wi-Fi**: Public Wi-Fi systems that cover large urban areas.

-## Wrapping It Up

-LANs, WANs, and MANs might sound similar, but each has its own vibe and purpose.
-LANs are all about close-knit connections, WANs go the distance, and MANs bridge the gap.
-Together, they form the foundation of modern networking.